On cusps and flat tops: Introduction

-For smooth maps without a non-flatness condtion on the critical points, results are limited.
-Benedicks and Misiurewicz (\cite{MisBen:Flat}) showed that under a non-recurrence condition, unimodal maps with negative Schwarzian derivative have an ergodic absolutely continuous invariant probability measure (\emph{acip}) if and only if the logarithm of the derivative is Lebesgue-integrable (see \cite{BartekMe07} for the recent exponential family analogue of this result).
+For smooth maps without a non-flatness condition on the critical points, results are limited.
+Benedicks and Misiurewicz (\cite{MisBen:Flat}) showed that under a non-recurrence condition, unimodal maps with negative Schwarzian derivative have an ergodic, \emph{absolutely continuous, invariant, probability measure} (\emph{acip}) if and only if the logarithm of the derivative is Lebesgue-integrable (see \cite{MeBS08} for the recent exponential family analogue of this result and \cite{Zweimuller:Flat} for statistical properties of the maps considered in \cite{MisBen:Flat}).
 Thunberg, in \cite{Thunberg:Flat}, showed Benedicks-Carleson type results for unimodal families of maps with critical behaviour like $\exp(-|x|^{-\alpha})$ for $\alpha < 1/8$.
 He asked whether for $\alpha \geq 1$ no acip can exist.

-For maps with non-flat critical points (that is, with critical behaviour like $|x|^l$ for some $l > 1$) the log of the derivative is integrable.
+For maps with \emph{non-flat} critical points (that is, with critical behaviour like $|x|^l$ for some $l > 1$) the log of the derivative is integrable.
 The maps considered by Thunberg have flat critical points, and the log of the derivative is integrable if and only if $\alpha < 1$.
-Then by \cite{MisBen:Flat} no acip exists if the critical point is non-recurrent.
+Then by \cite{MisBen:Flat} no acip exists when both $\alpha \geq 1$ and the critical point is non-recurrent.
+Non-recurrence is historically a very important condition, but it is quite restrictive, see \cite{Duncan:Rare, Magnus:Rare}.

+For the maps considered in \cite{MisBen:Flat}, Lebesgue measure is ergodic, so any acip necessarily has positive entropy, and thus positive Lyapunov exponent --- see Ruelle's inequality below.

-We extend the \emph{only if} part of Benedicks and Misiurewicz's result to all $C^{1+\epsilon}$ maps, in particular without supposing non-recurrence of critical points or negative Schwarzian derivative: \begin{thm} Let $f: I \to I$ be a $C^{1+\epsilon}$ map of the interval $I$.
-Suppose $f$ has an acip $\mu$ with positive Lyapunov exponent.
+We drop the non-recurrence condition and the negative Schwarzian condition, extending the \emph{only if} part of Benedicks and Misiurewicz's result to more general $C^{1+\epsilon}$ maps: \begin{thm} Let $f: I \to I$ be a $C^{1+\epsilon}$ map of the compact interval $I$ which is piecewise monotone.
+Suppose $f$ has an ergodic acip $\mu$ with positive Lyapunov exponent.
 Then the support of $\mu$ is a finite union of intervals on which

+where integration is with respect to Lebesgue measure. \end{thm} \begin{dfn} If $A \subset \arr$, we say a function $g : A \to \arr$ is \emph{piecewise monotone} if and only if there is a finite collection $\scrQ$ of pairwise disjoint intervals, whose union contains $A$, such that for each $Q \in \scrQ$, the restriction $g_{|Q}$ of $g$ to $Q$ is monotone (and not necessarily \emph{strictly} monotone).
+We call such a $\scrQ$ a \emph{finite partition into intervals of monotonicity}. \end{dfn} Since the derivative is bounded in the smooth setting, $\int \log|Df| d\mu \in [-\infty,+\infty)$, and in particular it exists. \emph{Ruelle's inequality} for $C^1$ maps (\cite{Ruelle:Inequality}) gives